sreachtools/SReachTools/docs/_docs/src/modules/stochReach/pointBased/SReachPointGpO/index.md

   Notes:
   ------
-  * Uses SReachPoint('term','chance-open',...) for initialization of
+  * Uses SReachPoint('term','chance-open', ...) for initialization of
     patternsearch
   * Uses Genz's algorithm (see in src/helperFunctions) instead of MATLAB's Statistics and Machine Learning Toolbox's mvncdf to compute the integral of